 What is Dyslexia?

 Dyslexia is a learning disability that specifically affects a person’s ability to process language.
 Studies have shown that, when reading, people with dyslexia utilize parts of their brain differently than non-dyslexics.
 It is believed that the breakdown occurs in identifying and manipulating individual sounds in words.
-This affects a person’s ability to decode and recognize words quickly. which makes reading difficult.
+This breakdown affects a person’s ability to decode and recognize words quickly. which makes reading difficult.
 It also affects their spelling.

 The legal rights of students with dyslexia are guaranteed through the Individuals with Disabilities Education Act 2004 (IDEA), Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA).